 Pathway Here

-- 2 min read
+- 3 min read

-I took my first yoga class from Teri Veireck in 1985 in the basement of the Fairbanks Athletic Club in Island Homes.
+My first yoga class was with Teri Veireck in 1985 in the basement of the Fairbanks Athletic Club in Island Homes.
 After about an hour of stretching, Teri had us lie on the floor and imagine the room filled with blue light.
 Breathe in the blue.
 This was my first guided meditation instruction.
 It reminded me of when I would lie on the living room floor as a kid eating peppermint airball candies and trying to levitate.
 I would hold the puffball confection in my mouth, close my eyes, and concentrate on air.
 Light as a feather.
 In the 80s, we didn't have yoga studios.
 We had to study with books or VHS cassettes.
 I practiced on my own for a while and taught my first yoga class as part of a health fair for the Tri-Valley Area at the Healy High School.
 That wintry weekend in 1996, I was carefully instructed by the school nurse to guide only stretching, nothing spiritual for my yoga class.
 I understood and offered no meditation, made no prayer hands, no sound of OM at the beginning or the end.
 Despite my physical fitness focus, the nurse still received complaints from parents "...when the mind is empty, the devil gets in!"
 And I got my first taste of witchy persecution.

 This entry is in progress and to be continued!